ShaneKirkbride/telerik-getting-started/README.md

 * Toggle the integration flags off when you want to run the executable strictly as a desktop app.
 * When running behind an upstream reverse proxy, disable `EnableHttpsRedirection` to prevent redirect loops.
+* Leave `AutoLaunchBrowser` enabled so the executable automatically opens your default browser when it runs interactively.
+Turn it off if the app should only listen in the background.
 * Provide `HttpPort` and/or `HttpsPort` values to pin the ports when running as a background service; otherwise Kestrel falls back to ASP.NET Core defaults.

 ## Testing